What is buildings insurance?

 The cost of rebuilding your home from scratch if the worst happened and it was destroyed beyond repair

 The estimated cost of replacing your contents if they were damaged, lost or stolen

 Unlike some of our competitors, MoneySuperMarket is not owned by an insurance company.
 So we can offer the best value, with savings delivered straight to you.

 We combine independence, so we can negotiate the best prices, with excellent technology, to find the best value products and services.

-Make your home more secure with a burglar alarm, secure door and window looks, and a safe – especially if you live in a burglary hotspot
+Protect your home with a burglar alarm, secure door and window locks, and a safe – especially if you live in a burglary hotspot

 Unoccupied homes are at a higher risk of being burgled or damaged by fire or escaped water

 Insulating your pipes reduces the risk of damage when they freeze and thaw in cold weather

 Fitting smoke alarms around your home isn’t just common sense in safety terms, it can also lower your insurance premiums

 "Home insurance is a great way to protect your home and belongings against the things we can’t plan for.
 We'll help you find the right cover for your home, whether it's protection in the event of a flood or fire, insurance for an unoccupied property, or help with a burst pipe in the middle of the night - so you can rest easy and concentrate on the things that matter most."